lbandari/GA_NLP_Project/README.md

 - Code and executive summary must be in a clearly commented Jupyter Notebook.
 - You must submit your slide deck.
-- Materials must be submitted by **11:59 PM PST on Friday, January 8th 2021**.
+- Materials must be submitted by **11:59 PM PST on Sunday, April 4th 2021**.
-- Presentation must be ready by **09:00 AM PST on Friday, January 8th 2021**.
+- Presentation must be ready by **09:00 AM PST on Friday, April 2nd 2021**.

 ---